apibrew/library/README.md

 Sometimes you need to have a public API for users to register

-You can achive it by help of AppUser
+You can achieve it by help of AppUser

 [source](app-user)